m-agreda/odin-recipes/README.md

 # Coding Languages Used #

-The coding languages I will be using is HTML since it is the first project in TheOding Project based on the foundations of HTML!
+The coding languages I will be using is HTML since it is the first project in TheOdinProject based on the foundations of HTML!